PSV Eindhoven: Stadium and training facilities

 PSV have played at the Philips Stadion since its foundation in 1913, when it was still named Philips Sportpark.
-The venue was built in the Strijp borough, and more specifically in the Philipsdorp area – a neighborhood set up in 1910 by Anton Philips in order to provide accommodation to employees.
-A football field was simultaneously laid out where PSV's predecessor, the Philips Elftal, played its first match in on 15 January 1911 against Hollandia from Woensel.
+The venue was built in the Strijp borough, and more specifically in the Philipsdorp area – a neighborhood set up in 1910 by Anton Philips to provide accommodation to employees.
+A football field was simultaneously laid out where PSV's predecessor, the Philips Elftal, played its first match on 15 January 1911 against Hollandia from Woensel.
 In 1916, the first wooden stand was built, providing seating space for 550 viewers.
 Another stand with 900 seats was built in the 1930s.
 In 1941, a running track was added, but it was removed 17 years later.
 During World War II, the stadium was damaged by the war; the reparations took place after the liberation of South Netherlands in 1944.

 Four 40-meter high floodlights were installed in the stadium in 1958, making evening matches possible.
 The lights were inaugurated with an exhibition match against Anderlecht.
 In 1977, the main stand was completely rebuilt, but an alkali–silica reaction ten years later caused the concrete to crack.
 Chairman Jacques Ruts, who was previously introduced to the skybox in the United States, considered a new stand to be an opportunity to attract more sponsors.
 The new main stand – two tiers, with skyboxes in the middle – was introduced in a friendly match against Milan in 1988.
 In the nineties, the other three stands are also elevated.
 The last major renovation was the closing of the four open corners of the stadium.
-Along with creating more seats, the new corners had window blind-type constructions, which allowed air to flow through in order to let the grass breathe.
+Along with creating more seats, the new corners had window blind-type constructions, which allowed air to flow through to let the grass breathe.
 The completion was celebrated in October 2002, with the capacity increased to 35,000.
 In the summer of 2005, the club removed the tall fences around the pitch, replacing them with lower railings keeping the spectators off the grass.
-Unauthorized persons who do invade the pitch will receive a €15,000 penalty and a ten-year-ban from visiting the ground.
+Unauthorized persons who invade the pitch will receive a €15,000 penalty and a ten-year-ban from visiting the ground.